Purpose of the Test

 - Calculators are NOT permitted during the test.

-- Bring a valid, physical photo ID such as HKID or passport (not expired) with a #2 pencil.
+- Bring your CU Link Card or a valid, physical photo ID such as HKID or passport (not expired) with a #2 pencil.

 - You are NOT allowed to use the followings during the test:

 - Cell phones, smart phones, and other electronic devices.